swati-git/Agent/TravelAgent/README.md

 # AI Travel Agent

-An intelligent travel assistant built using Jupyter notebooks that helps users plan their trips and make travel bookings.
+An intelligent travel assistant that helps users plan their trips and make travel bookings.

 ## Features

-- Personalized travel recommendations based on user preferences
-- Real-time flight cost information
+- Real-time flight information
-- Destination suggestions based on desired experiences
-- Travel guidance and booking assistance
 - Interactive conversation with an AI travel assistant[TO-DO]

 ## Requirements